circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 *[Test]({{ site.baseurl }}/2.0/test/) > Running Tests in Parallel*

-CircleCI can run your tests in parallel, allowing you to validate your code more quickly.
-This document describes
-how to organize tests
-before running them in parallel.

-## Overview

-If your project has a large suite of tests, it will take more time to run those tests on one machine.
+If your project has a lot of tests, it will need more time to run them on one machine.
 To reduce this time,
-you can spread your tests across multiple machines.
+you can run tests in parallel
+by spreading them across multiple machines.
-This requires
-specifying a parallelism level and globbing or splitting test files using the CircleCI Local CLI.
+This requires specifying a parallelism level and using the CircleCI Local CLI to glob or split test files.

 ## Specifying a Job's Parallelism Level